Skip to content

 This section provides you with a selection of popular server-focused operating systems that can be installed on your server.

-Select the desired operating system by clicking on its name.
-Continue by clicking on Minimal.
+Select the desired operating system by clicking its name.
+Continue by clicking Minimal.

-After selecting the desired partition layout, you will be prompted to provide your SCP login password.
+After selecting the desired partition layout, click Install and you will be prompted to provide your SCP login password.
 Remember that this step will delete all data on your server.
-You can enable the Send email to me slider if you wish to receive an email when the SCP has finished installing the new image.
+You can activate the Send e-mail to me slider if you wish to receive an email when the SCP has finished installing the new image.

 Once the installation process has finished, the SCP will provide you with your server’s new root password.

 You can upload images directly via the Server Control Panel (SCP).
-To do so, go to Custom image upload in the Images tab and upload your image.
+To do so, go to Custom image upload and upload your image.

 The following formats are supported: qcow, .qcow2, .raw